markuszakarias/cloud-project-discordbot/README.md

 **Members: Jørgen Eriksen, Elvis Arifagic, Markus Strømseth, Salvador Bascunan**

 # Installation and deployment guide
-## structure
+## Structure
 - Installing golang
-- adding our deployed bot to your discord server
+- Adding our deployed bot to your discord server
 - How to deploy and add the bot yourself to a discord server

 ### Installing golang